plait-lab/plait-lab.github.io/reading-group.md

 ## PLAIT Lab Reading Group

 The PLAIT Lab Reading Group is a casual meeting that we have once a week, ideally over lunch.
-We usually either discuss a recently-published paper or talk about our own works in progress.
+We usually either discuss a recently published paper or talk about our own works in progress.

 ### Spring 2021